-Columbia native and former Myrtle Beach resident Dustin Johnson, one of the top 25 players in the world, tells us about his favorite home-state places to play, eat and relax.
+Columbia native and former Myrtle Beach resident Dustin Johnson, the world's top-ranked player for much of 2017 and 2018, tells us about his favorite home-state places to play, eat and relax.

 Hometown: Born and grew up in Columbia; lived in Myrtle Beach while at Coastal Carolina University and maintains a house there; currently lives in Jupiter, Fla.

-Bio: Helped Dutch Fork High golf team win a state title; three-time All-American golfer at Coastal Carolina, leading Chanticleers to their first three NCAA Tournament appearances; in his fourth year on PGA Tour; has won four PGA Tour titles.
+Bio: Helped Dutch Fork High golf team win a state title; three-time All-American golfer at Coastal Carolina, leading Chanticleers to their first three NCAA Tournament appearances; Johnson has become one of the most consistent winners in PGA TOUR history with at least one title in each year as a professional.

 “I also like the Dunes (Golf and Beach) Club; it’s right on the ocean, an old course, just a fun course to play, always well-maintained and another course that’s challenging, got good length to it, you’ve got to hit a bunch of shots.
 The (par-5) Waterloo hole is the one that wraps around a lake.
 I usually hit 3-iron off the tee depending on the wind and try to get as close to the water on the right, and then I can usually hit the green in two with the wind; against it, probably not.